hirobius/reading-notes/class-01.md

 ### What is a script and how do I create one?

-To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.
+***To write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.***

+Vocabulary + Syntax in a very deliberate step by step manner.
+Computers are loyal and obedient and need lear directions.